 Become inspired by our Laureates and join the Nobel Perspectives community

 The ruling elites under fire

-Krugman’s opinion pieces take on the ruling elites, the 1% and the climate-change deniers.
+Krugman’s opinion pieces take on the ruling elites, the one percent and the climate change deniers.
 He challenges viewpoints frequently found in academic and journalistic writing.